GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-4-3-1"></a>
 #### 4.3.1 EPI registration estimation and wm/csf mask generation
     a.
 Estimated by antsRegistration: rigid + affine + deformable (3 stages) transformation
     b.
-Generate wm and/or csf mask: for rat brains, this is generated by the inverse transformtaion estimated in a.
+Generate wm and/or csf mask: for rat brains, this is generated by the inverse transformation estimated in a.
 One can check the alignment of "EPI_n4_brain_regWarped.nii.gz" with the EPI template.\
 Output: \_n4_brain_reg